 Dogs are wonderfully social creatures who want to engage in the world around them.
 A dog that barks may do so to gain the attention of another dog, initiating an opportunity to greet (sniff, sniff!) or play.
 If your dog has a buddy in your neighborhood and they've had previous fun play sessions together, he may bark anytime he sees his canine pal.
 If you have a puppy that's just learning how to communicate with other dogs, she may bark to initiate some type of engagement or contact.
-Many dogs will bark upon hearing other dogs bark; this symphony of barks can act like a neighborhood Zoom meeting.
+Many dogs will bark upon hearing other dogs bark, sometimes creating a neighborhood symphony of woofs!

-If your dog's body language includes a loose body posture, relaxed and open mouth, and play-initiating behaviors like play bows and a bouncy gait, it's likely that her barking is social in nature and nothing to be concerned about.
+If your dog's body language includes a loose body posture, relaxed and open mouth, and play-initiating behaviors such as play bows and a bouncy gait, it's likely that her barking is social in nature and nothing to be concerned about.

-If you're concerned about your dog's intense barking, especially if it appears reactive in nature, don't hesitate to seek the help of a certified animal behavior consultant or veterinary behaviorist.
+If you're concerned about your dog's intense barking, especially if it appears reactive or aggressive in nature, seek the help of a certified animal behavior consultant or veterinary behaviorist.

+Frustration can be involved in barking, too.
 Frustration is a pretty broad category that can happen in all sorts of situations and for lots of reasons.
 Commonly, dogs are frustrated by restraint, whether that be the restraint of a leash, a fence, being inside a house (looking out a window), or just physical distance (from across a street).
 This can sometimes be called barrier frustration and some dogs experience this in conjunction with reactivity.
-This lack of access to the thing they are interested in (like another dog) can lead to frustration behaviors like intensified barking.
-Sometimes frustration can also come from confusion; your dog may bark if they have trouble understanding a situation, not knowing what to do or what you want them to do, or the intent of another dog.
+The lack of access to the thing they are interested in (like another dog) can lead to frustration behaviors like intensified barking.
+Sometimes frustration can also come from confusion; your dog may bark if they have trouble understanding a situation, not knowing what to do—or what you want them to do—or the intent of another dog.

-Frustration is often something you can handle with just simple management.
-For instance, if your dog barks at other dogs from the window, close the curtains or put a baby gate around the window so they cannot access it or see out.
-Management combined with positive reinforcement training sessions to teach your dog to offer other behaviors in place of barking is a great way to lessen that frustration and keep your dog content and happy (and your house a bit more quiet).
-Consider working with a professional dog trainer experienced in differential reinforcement to get you started.
+Positive reinforcement training sessions can teach your dog to offer other behaviors in place of barking.
+This is a great way to lessen frustration and keep your dog content and happy (and your house a bit more quiet).
+Consider working with a certified dog trainer experienced in differential reinforcement to get you started.